-TREK is an off-campus interdisciplinary seminar over the course of three days.
+TREK is an interdisciplinary seminar over the course of two days.
 Students need the opportunity to concentrate on one topic to achieve depth of insight and to develop their problem-solving skills.
 An important benefit of TREK, and indeed one of its stated goals, is the opportunity for significant community building among students and staff.
 Students and teachers get to know each other early in the school year as small groups are intentionally mixed by grade level, gender, and ethnicity.
-Planning the annual TREK requires a great deal of time and organization in order to enable the students to achieve the objectives in three days.
-Arranging for a camp location and guest presenters, gathering materials, and creating traditional name tags and notebooks are just some of the tasks that must be completed beforehand if a TREK is to be successful.
-Multiple resources including gifted journals, web sites, and inter/intradisciplinary curriculum such as that developed by Sandra Kaplan are used.
-Gifted strategies are also integrated throughout the curriculum.

 TREK has been a part of the TAG enrichment curriculum since 1982.
 Each year students are asked to respond to the effectiveness of TREK.
 Consistently, students find this interdisciplinary activity to be one of their favorite learning experiences.
 Students frequently become so involved in TREK that they give up their lunch and free time activities to work on their TREK products.

 TAG Interim Term (TAG-IT)TAG-IT is a two-day concentrated program that incorporates multi-culturalism and character education while fostering a love for lifetime learning.
-Several years ago our teachers were asked, “If you could teach any ‘mini-course’ in or out of your teaching field for three days, what would you want to teach?”
+Many moons ago TAG teachers were asked, “If you could teach any ‘mini-course’ in or out of your teaching field for two days, what would you teach?”
 The response was indeed positive as teachers considered the things they enjoy doing outside of class or the topics they do not have time to include in their regular curriculum.
-This was the beginning of the TAG Interim Term (TAG-IT), usually scheduled between semesters or at another time that will not interrupt regular course curriculum.
-Small groups of students work with a teacher for the entire two or three days of TAG-IT, exploring a wide variety of topics and interests.
-All TAG-IT courses culminate with some kind of product: a report, a demonstration, a presentation, a model, an original piece of art, etc. Both teachers and students have enjoyed this opportunity for uninterrupted, in-depth learning or for exposure to topics which often spark life-long interest and participation.
+This was the beginning of the TAG Interim Term (TAG-IT), usually scheduled for the two days prior ot Spring Break.
+Small groups of students work with a teacher for the entire two days of TAG-IT, exploring a wide variety of topics and interests.
+All TAG-IT courses culminate with some kind of product: a report, a demonstration, a presentation, a model, an original piece of art, etc. Both teachers and students have enjoyed this opportunity for uninterrupted, in-depth learning and for exposure to topics which spark life-long interest and participation.
 During TAG-IT, students and teachers pursue a single topic from a broad list of course offerings.